cloud66/help-old/_posts/how-to/1945-01-04-deploy-hook-cases.md

 production:
     first_thing:
-      - source: /.cloud66/scripts/permissions.sh
-        destination: /tmp/scripts/permissions.sh
+      - command: sudo chmod 0644 -R /var/.cloud66_env
         target: postgresql
         apply_during: build_only
-        execute: true
         sudo: true
 {% endhighlight %}

-{% highlight yaml %}
-### /.CLOUD66/SCRIPTS/PERMISSIONS.SH ###

-sudo chmod 0644 -R /var/.cloud66_env
-{% endhighlight %}

-This hook will copy `/.cloud66/scripts/permissions.sh` to `/tmp/scripts/permissions.sh` on your Postgresql server and execute with sudo permissions.
-The script will in turn issue the relevant permission commands.
+This hook will set permissions with sudo privileges on our PostgreSQL servers during the initial build.
 These permissions are set using a first_thing hook because they are likely to be needed by the application to run successfully.

 <h2 id="curl">Curl scripts</h2>
 If you have performed custom configuration commands on your server and are running Passenger, it may take a while to load the first time you access it.
 You can use this Curl hook to warm the server up for quicker loading.